chipsalliance/aib-phy-hardware/i3d/docs/Params.md

 I3D Parameters
 =================

-This document explains the user-defined parameter structure of I 3D and explains what they are used for.
+This document explains the user-defined parameter structure of I3D and explains what they are used for.

-The I-3D architecture depends on a large set of global/instance technology/design parameters that will be used to construct it.
+The I3D architecture depends on a large set of global/instance technology/design parameters that will be used to construct it.
 They dictate how the bump map is created based on the spec discretization.

 Both I3DGlblParams and I3DInstParams are combined into I3DParams for post-processing.